§ 26.5 Definitions.

 Protected area has the same meaning as in § 73.2(g) of this chapter: An area encompassed by physical barriers and to which access is controlled.

 Quality control sample means a sample used to evaluate whether an analytical procedure is operating within predefined tolerance limits.
-Calibrators, controls, negative samples, and blind samples are collectively referred to as "quality control samples" and each is individually referred to as a "sample."
+Calibrators, controls, negative samples, and blind performance test samples are collectively referred to as "quality control samples" and each is individually referred to as a "sample."

 Questionable validity means the results of validity screening or initial validity tests at a licensee testing facility indicating that a urine specimen may be adulterated, substituted, dilute, or invalid.